-Our Midland Basin assets are comprised of approximately 81,000 net acres located in the Permian Basin in West Texas ("Midland Basin").
-In the second quarter of 2021, drilling and completion activities within our RockStar and Sweetie Peck positions in the Midland Basin continued to focus primarily on delineating, developing, and expanding our Midland Basin position.
+Our Midland Basin assets are comprised of approximately 80,000 net acres located in the Permian Basin in West Texas ("Midland Basin").
+In the third quarter of 2021, drilling and completion activities within our RockStar and Sweetie Peck positions in the Midland Basin continued to focus primarily on delineating and developing our Midland Basin position.
 Our current Midland Basin position provides substantial future development opportunities within multiple oil-rich intervals, including the Spraberry and Wolfcamp formations.

 Our South Texas assets are comprised of approximately 155,000 net acres located in the Maverick Basin in Dimmit and Webb Counties, Texas ("South Texas").
-Our current operations in South Texas are focused on production from both the Eagle Ford shale formation and Austin Chalk formation and further delineation and development of the Austin Chalk formation.
+For the nine months ended September 30, 2021, our operations in South Texas were focused on production from both the Eagle Ford shale formation and Austin Chalk formation, and further development of the Austin Chalk formation.
 Our overlapping acreage position in the Eagle Ford shale and Austin Chalk formations includes acreage in oil, gas-condensate, and dry gas windows with gas composition amenable to processing for NGL extraction.
-2021 capital activity in South Texas has been, and will continue to be, concentrated on the Austin Chalk formation given the favorable economics we achieve from a higher oil and NGL product mix.

-Second Quarter 2021 Overview and Outlook for the Remainder of 2021
+Third Quarter 2021 Overview and Outlook for the Remainder of 2021